gear-foundation/academy/docs/03-intermediate/02-message-receiving/testing_handle_reply.md

 let res = first_program.send(USER, second_program_address);
 ```

-Send the message with `Action::MakeRandomNumber {range: 1}` to the first program and check for the response `Event::MessageSent`, which means that the message was successfully sent to the second program address;
+4. Send a message with `Action::MakeRandomNumber { range: 1 }` to the first program and check for the response `Event::MessageSent`, indicating that the message was successfully sent to the second program's address.

 ```rust
 let result = first_program.send(USER, Action::MakeRandomNumber {range: 1});